sanathbhardwaj/NickelFoxTask/README.md

 # NickelFoxTask
--Shows list of videos from the YouTube API with pagination and when we press on any of the videos, we'll redirect to the YouTube app and play the selected video.
+Shows list of videos from the YouTube API with pagination and when we press on any of the videos, we'll redirect to the YouTube app and play the selected video.
--Internet check implemented.
+Internet check implemented.

 Architectural components
 1. Hilt